 Even after the hot spell the Eocene was very warm.
 From the Eocene through the Pleistocene, the world generally became colder.

 In the tropical world of the Eocene the mammals were somewhat smaller than before or after the Eocene.
 The mammals were on average only 60 percent of the size of the late Paleocene mammals.

 The earliest fossils of most of the modern mammalian orders are found in the Eocene.

 The Oligocene began with an extinction event.
 The earth may have been hit by a large object.

 As the earth became cooler and dryer the mammals became very large.
-This was the era of indricotherium, the giant hornless rhino which is the largest land mammal that ever lived.
+This was the era of indricotherium, the giant hornless rhino which is the largest land mammal that ever lived, with the possible exception of an type of elepant that lived much later.
 It is also the era of brontotherium, the giant animal that looks like a rhino with a forked horn.

 This period of relatively unsophisticated giants seems to be similar to the Jurassic for the age of dinosaurs, which was also an age of unsophisticated giants.